mongodb/specifications/source/crud/bulk-write.md

 are not interested in the individual results of their operations and that most users will rely on defaults, so `verboseResults` defaults to `false` to improve performance in the common case.

-### Why are document sequences not permitted for encrypted bulk writes?

 ## **Changelog**

 - TODO: Bulk write specification created.